lm-ut/PANE/README.md

 # PANE - Principal component Ancestry proportions using NNLS Estimation

-*PANE* leverages PCA and NNLS (Non-Negative Least Squares) to assess the ancestral composition of admixed individuals with high accuracy and reliability.
+*PANE* ('Pa-Neh' - bread in Italian)  leverages PCA and NNLS (Non-Negative Least Squares) to assess the ancestral composition of admixed individuals with high accuracy and reliability.

 In this page you will find instructions for a basic usage, for a more in-depth tutorial click [here](https://lm-ut.github.io/PANE/articles/Tutorial.html)